-- According to data reported by SCCPSS to the Georgia DOE's 2018-19 Student Record Data Collection System, the top three incident types across all public schools of the total 10,039 incidents, including the school within Savannah Regional Youth Detention Center, were the following: - 1.
-3992 counts of "other student incivility." - 2.
-1916 counts of "disorderly conduct." - 3.
-1735 counts of "fighting." - Similarly, the data revealed the top 3 disciplinary actions undertaken by the district (not disaggregated by "incident type"), of the total 9686 disciplinary actions. - 1.
-5920 counts of out-of-school suspension. - 2.
-2851 counts of in-school suspension. - 3.
-560 counts of "other discipline action."
+- ▶ According to data reported by SCCPSS to the Georgia Department of Education's 2018-19 Student Record Data Collection System, there were three leading incident types among the 10,039 total incidents across all public schools, including the school within Savannah Regional Youth Detention Center: - 1.
+3,992 counts of "other student incivility" - 2.
+1,916 counts of "disorderly conduct" - 3.
+1,735 counts of "fighting" - Similarly, the data revealed the top three disciplinary actions undertaken by the district (not disaggregated by "incident type"), of the district's total 9,686 disciplinary actions. - 1.
+5,920 counts of out-of-school suspension - 2.
+2,851 counts of ISS - 3.
+560 counts of "other discipline action"

-- Internal audit of SCCPSS reported that the high number of out-of-school suspensions are a reflection of limited resources and funding provided to schools, which resort to "an increase in the 'catch-all' data categories like 'disruption' or 'other' that may range from throwing a potato chip in the cafeteria to name-calling."43

-- The 2018-19 Georgia DOE data findings are useful, but they don't show which types of disciplinary actions are taken for different types of incidents.
-The 2010 SCCPSS internal audit gives a better idea of what that could look like.44

-- Disorderly conduct" is a term used by the Georgia State DOE, not SCCPSS.
+- An internal audit of SCCPSS reported that the high number of out-of-school suspensions are a reflection of limited resources and funding provided to the schools, which result in "an increase in the 'catch-all' data categories like 'disruption' or 'other' that may range from throwing a potato chip in the cafeteria to name-calling."43 - The 2018-19 Georgia DOE data findings are useful, but they do not show which types of disciplinary actions are taken for different types of incidents.
+The 2010 SCCPSS internal audit gives a better idea of what that could look like.44 - "Disorderly conduct" is a term used by the Georgia State DOE, not SCCPSS.
 What does that mean?
-There is no consistency when it comes to understanding and responding to behaviors that could fall under "disorderly conduct," even when the district has to report "disorderly conduct" numbers to the state.
-Here are some of the offense categories that school administration and faculty can select when writing a referral for student discipline:

-- " Classroom disruption 4,542
+There is no consistency when it comes to understanding and responding to behaviors that could fall under "disorderly conduct," despite the district having to report "disorderly conduct" numbers to the state.
+Here are some of the offense categories that school administration and faculty can select when writing a referral for student discipline: - 1.
+4,542 Classroom disruption - 2.
+3,791 Refusal to carry out instructions - 3.
+3,066 Rude/Disrespect

-- " Disturbance/Hall/Other 1,245

-- " Dress code violation 2,228

-- " Gang related behavior 44